go-while/NZBreX/README.md

 `-mem int` limit memory usage to N segments in RAM ( 0 defaults to number of total provider connections*2 or what you set but usually there is no need for more. if your 'MEM' is full: your upload is just slow. giving more mem will NOT help!)

+`-chansize int` sets internal size of channels to queue items for check,down,reup. default should be fine.

 `-prof` starts cpu+mem profiler: waits 20sec and runs 120sec

 `-webprof` start profiling webserver at: '[::]:61234' or '127.0.0.1:61234' or 'IP4_ADDR:PORT' or '[IP6_ADDR]:PORT'